Dangitsalex678/osticket-prereqs/README.md

 </p>
 <p>
 <b>- Go back to IIS and navigate back to the osTicket Site Link
-</p>- Click "Continue" and fill out the information for the User and the Admin
+</p>- Click Continue and fill out the information for the User and the Admin
 </p>- Enter in the MySQL Username and Password in the "Database Settings"
 </p>- Enter "osTicket" for the MySQL Database
-</p>- Select "Install Now" when finished
+</p>- Select Install Now when finished
 </p>- Type "Everyone" for the "Object name"
-</p>- Select "Full Control" for the permissions and click OK and Apply</b>
+</p>- Select Full Control for the permissions and click OK and Apply</b>
 </p>
 <br />